steilerDev/icloud-photos-sync/docs/src/get-started.md

         !!! tip "Plain text username/password"
             If you don't want to store your plain text username and/or password in the docker environment, it is possible to omit the [username](https://icps.steiler.dev/user-guides/cli/#username) and/or [password](https://icps.steiler.dev/user-guides/cli/#password) option.
 In this scenarios, the username/password needs to be provided manually on each startup from the command line.
             To input the data into the running Docker container [it needs to be started with `tty: true` and `stdin_open: true`](https://docs.docker.com/compose/compose-file/compose-file-v3/#domainname-hostname-ipc-mac_address-privileged-read_only-shm_size-stdin_open-tty-user-working_dir).
 Once the container was started, you can attach to the running `icloud-photos-sync` process using [`docker attach photos-sync`](https://docs.docker.com/engine/reference/commandline/attach/), and detach with the sequence `CTRL-p CTRL-q`.
+            To execute a command within the running container (that needs access to the credentials), use `docker exec -it` [to open tty and stdin](https://docs.docker.com/engine/reference/run/#foreground), e.g. `docker exec -it photos-sync token`.

         Get the latest image by running: